SkidMarc25/yumepokeredX/README.md

 ### Visual updates

-- Several tilesets have been updated with new graphics and new animations.
+- Several maps have updated graphics and new animations.
 - Gym leaders have their own sprites.
 - New character sprites when surfing or running.
 - In SuperGameBoy mode, the town color palettes have been adjusted to better reflect the original Japanese town names.